looking downsection, Clam Bank Formation

 Bivalve

-In a section outside of Clam Bank Cove, and roughly coeval with the limestone interval within the cove, a large (5-7 cm long) bivalve fossil was identified but could not be extracted.
-Recovery in 2022 is planned.
-The bivalve may be a form of Archanodon, the only large bivalve in Devonian strata in the USA.
+In a section outside of Clam Bank Cove, and roughly coeval with the limestone interval within the cove, a large (5-7 cm long) bivalve? fossil could not be extracted; Winter storm(s) removed the material, now lost